What is Encroachment and How Can You Fix It?

 Get a Professional Boundary Survey

 It may be useful to obtain a professional boundary survey of your property to establish exactly where the encroachment lies, plus the extent of the encroachment.
 This will verify the extent of the issue and make any paperwork a lot easier to deal with.

 If you’re happy to leave the structure in place after a discussion, it’s a good idea to consult a solicitor in order to give your neighbour written permission to use the land.
 This can help prevent claims of adverse possession.
 Essentially, adverse possession is a way for a person to obtain the title to a property simply by openly possessing it for a long time.
 For example, if your neighbour’s fence crosses your property line and stays up for a long time (15 or 20 years), it’s possible that they’ll gain the title to your property on their side of the fence.
 This could make life difficult sell the property!
 Furthermore, it may set a precedent for your neighbour to take other liberties with encroachment – not something to encourage.

 If the structure doesn’t bother you except as a point of principle, perhaps you could sell or rent the land to your neighbour?
 Again, consult your solicitor and mortgage lender to ensure all paperwork and land records are in order to avoid issues in years to come.

 Seek Third Party Mediation

 Lawsuits are expensive, and no one wants to continuously fight with their closest neighbours.
 If you cannot agree a solution to the encroachment, seek professional mediation.
-In many cases, the encroachment of a fence line or structure takes only a small space from a neighbouring property and the issue is really just a point to principle.
+In many cases, the encroachment of a fence line or structure takes only a small space from a neighbouring property , with the issue just a point of principle.
 No one likes their hard-earned land being taken away!
 Again, we recommend talking over the issue before making any rash decisions.